paulb00th/galapagos/content/en/about/terms-and-conditions.md

 Cash payments in our office

 6. **Documentation**
-The client/passenger is responsible for holding a valid passport (or other relevant travel document) and any required visa/s.To confirm your booking, we will require this information from you.
+The client/passenger is responsible for holding a valid passport (or other relevant travel document) and any required visa/s.
+To confirm your booking, we will require this information from you.
 Necessary details vary by trip; but include and are not limited to:
 Nationality
 Full name as per passport,